-- The EuroSys Doctoral Workshop, co-located with the EuroSys conferences, provide a forum for students to present their PhD work and receive constructive feedback and general advice from experts in the field as well as peers.
+The EuroSys Doctoral Workshops (EuroDW), co-located with the yearly EuroSys conferences, provide an excellent forum for students to present their PhD work and receive constructive feedback and general advice from experts in the field as well as their peers.
 Invited speakers and panel discussions will address common challenges and general advice for PhD students.

-- The EuroSys-organised Shadow PCs constitute an educational experience for young systems researchers.
+The EuroSys-organized Shadow Program Committees constitute a first-class educational experience for young systems researchers.
 A shadow PC parallels the real PC of the EuroSys conference.
-It reviews the actual submissions to the conference, writing real reviews, holding an actual paper selection meeting, comparing its results with the real PC, and discussing the writing and reviewing process. .
+It reviews the actual submissions to the conference, writing real reviews, holding an actual paper selection meeting, comparing its results with the real PC, and discussing the writing and reviewing process.

 Past Eurosys-related activities